Hacking-Lab/hl2-openvpn-ost.ch/README.md

-# hl2-openvpn-ost.ch

-Hacking-Lab 2.0 OpenVPN Client Configuration for the OST DC in Switzerland

-## Introduction
+# Introduction

-Hacking-Lab 2.0 introduces an OpenVPN gateway.
-This is useful when testing reverse shells from the vulnerable systems to the students computer.
+If you need a reverse-shell from one of the vulnerable Hacking-Lab services back to your local computer, you must connect to our vulnerable systems using OpenVPN.
+The vulnerable services are firewalled and therefore you cannot connect back to an internet ip address.

 ## Pre-Requirement
 Please be aware, you **MUST** be authenticated with your browser in one of the Hacking-Lab 2.0 applications, `before VPN access will be granted`!

 ## Usage

-Please run the `start_openvpn.sh` script as `root` and test your connection
+Please run the `start_openvpn.sh` script as `root` using the `sudo ./start_openvpn.sh` command and test your connection

 ![VPN](screenshot-openvpn-success-in-console.png)